On turning light into laser...

 I have no hope for humanity!

-The gist of GG's theory is that having a sexless and deliciously (my word) erotic relationship with a man who only talks to you for fifty minuites if you pay him to, can be more transformational than...?
+The gist of GG's theory is that having a sexless and deliciously (my word) erotic relationship with a man who only talks to you for fifty minutes if you pay him to, can be more transformational than...?

 Than what?